List of That '70s and '90s Show characters: Steven Hyde

 Portrayed by Danny Masterson: Eric's best friend and the anti-establishment member of the group.
 By the end of season one, Kitty Forman prevails on her husband to allow Hyde to move in after he was abandoned by his mother (played by Katey Sagal) and living in squalor.
 Hyde is promoted to brother to Eric as soon as he moves in.
 Hyde has a witty, blunt, and sarcastic sense of humor, and a rebellious personality.
 He is also the smartest and most practical friend in the group, and the other members often ask for his advice.
 Although Hyde dates Jackie for three seasons, they eventually part and in the final season he marries an exotic dancer/stripper named Samantha, who (unknown to Hyde) was still wed to her first husband, Larry (Sam McMurray), when she married him.
 As Donna points out in "My Fairy King", that means Hyde and Samantha are not legally married.
 In the seventh season, Hyde meets his biological father (William Barnett, played by Tim Reid), a wealthy African-American businessman.
 Hyde also has a strait-laced half-sister named Angie from this newfound relationship.
 Barnett, who owns a chain of record stores, makes Hyde the manager (and later the owner) of the Point Place store called Grooves.
-Hyde does not appear nor is mentioned in Season 1 of That 90's Show, leaving his ultimate fate unknown.
-The reason for Hyde's absence is not mentioned in the show itself but in real life, it is because of accusations of sexual assault by Masterson against several women, including his own wife Bijou Phillips as well as a criminal trial due to those accusations.
+Due to the allegations of sexual assault (and subsequent conviction) made against Masterson, Hyde does not appear nor is he mentioned in That '90s Show.